Joseph Todaro Jr.: Biography

 Joseph A. Todaro Jr. was born to Joseph Todaro Sr. and Josephine Santamauro.
 He later married Carol Ann "Cookie" and had two children Joseph E. Todaro and Carla (she later married Salvatore Pantano).

 Joseph "Big Joe" Todaro Jr. became a business agent for the Laborers' International Union of North America (LIUNA) Local 210.
+In May 1967, days before Todaro Jr. was going to marry Carol A. Panaro Buffalo law enforcement agents arrested him, along with his father and 34 other men at wedding stage party.

+In 1970, Todaro Jr., along with his father and three others were charged by the FBI for running illegal gambling games of dice and card in mid-air flights on rented jets to Las Vegas but the gambling case ended with no convictions.

 Todaro Jr. was accused of being involved in an unsuccessful plot to murder Faust Novino in 1976.
 Allegedly, the ambush was set up by Novino's long-time associate and friend Louis Pisa who approached him about committing a burglary at a warehouse at 463 Connecticut Street on Buffalo's west side.
 Novino testified that he believed that he and Pisa were alone when he noticed a heavyset man, whom he identified as John Sacco, raising his arm to hit him.
 At that moment he drew his .45 and shot Sacco.
 Then, hearing footsteps behind him, he turned and shot at a man he identified as Leonard Falzone.
 Novino said that he then saw two men, Todaro Jr. and Frank Billiteri, crouched on the floor on either side of him.
 Feeling boxed in, he shot once at Falzone, and again at Sacco who was allegedly still coming at him.
 He then turned, ran into Falzone, and fired the weapon into his chest, but it jammed.
 Finally, after hiding behind a rolled-up rug, he was able to escape out a door leading to 17th Street.

 In 1984, Todaro Jr. allegedly became the underboss of the Buffalo crime family when his father became the new head of the crime family upon the retirement of his predecessor Samuel "Sam the Farmer" Frangiamore.